kohler/hotcrp/devel/apidoc/index.md

 but some API calls accept `p=new` when defining a new submission.

 The `forceShow` boolean parameter allows administrators to override their conflicts when that is possible.
+It defaults to `true`, so administrators override their conflicts by default; pass `forceShow=false` to respect conflicts instead.

 ### Authentication